robocomp/website/_posts/2015-5-23-How_To_Make_Chroot_Environment.md

 ---
 layout: post
 title: Chroot environment
-categories: [Post]
-tags: [Chroot environment]
-description: A chroot is a way of isolating applications from the rest of your computer, by putting them in a jail.
-This is particularly useful if you are testing an application which could potentially alter important system files, or which may be insecure....
 ---

-#Chroot environment

 A chroot is a way of isolating applications from the rest of your computer, by putting them in a jail.
 This is particularly useful if you are testing an application which could potentially alter important system files, or which may be insecure.
 A chroot is basically a special directory on your computer which prevents applications, if run from inside that directory, from accessing files outside the directory.
 In many ways, a chroot is like installing another operating system inside your existing operating system.